volcaus/CS-7b/README.md

 Project 3: SFML complex numbers excercises

-	Completion: ~10%
+	Completion: ~75%

-	Notes: Only the menu visuals have been done; no actual functionality has been implemented yet.
+	Notes: Only the menu visuals and functionality of the arithmatic operations for the Complx class are done.
+Implementation of the basins and visualizing them has not been started.